 Why Join the OAL?

-We also now actively serve on numerous state healthcare committees, have our first colleague in the Louisiana Senate in Dr. David Heitmeier, receive reimbursement for our full scope of services from major medical insurers including Medicare and Medicaid, and have case law on the books that prevents discrimination against our profession.
+We also now actively serve on numerous state healthcare committees, receive reimbursement for our full scope of services from major medical insurers including Medicare and Medicaid, and have case law on the books that prevents discrimination against our profession.
 My, how far we've come!

 And NONE of those accomplishments could've been achieved without organized optometry and the sacrifices of so many who've gone before us.
 The Optometry Association of Louisiana is stronger than it's ever been and stands ready to assist you in any way, from graduation through retirement.
 We maintain standing committees dedicated to legislative concerns and initiatives, third party issues, healthcare reform, membership concerns, InfantSEE, and public relations.
 The OAL also provides a job placement service, quarterly newsletters, state and local society meetings with continuing education, networking opportunities, CE tracking, a "locate-a-doctor" feature for the public, and numerous member benefit services, in addition to the multitude of benefits available through concurrent membership in the American Optometric Association.
-We also oversee the Dr. Mark Franks Trust Fund at SCO, which provides low interest student loans per Dr. Franks will, and have worked diligently to restore and maintain state funding for the SREB contract seats which allow Louisiana students the benefit of in-state tuition at four schools and colleges of optometry, in addition to fostering relationships with our students and new graduates.
+The OAL also gifted the Southern College of Optometry the Dr. Mark Franks Trust Fund, which provides low interest student loans for Louisiana students at SCO.
+The balance in the fund (as of 2019) was $1,500,000.00.
+The OAL has worked diligently to restore and maintain state funding for the SREB contract seats which allow Louisiana students the benefit of in-state tuition at four schools and colleges of optometry, in addition to fostering relationships with our students and new graduates.
 The OAL also maintains and helps staff a charity eye clinic in Nicarauga in a cooperative agreement with the Cristo Sana Mission and the Archdiocese of New Orleans.

 But the OAL will never be all that it can be without YOU!
 Your active involvement over the course of your career will determine where we go from here - forward or backward.
 Join with us to stand united for optometry as we work tirelessly to increase our clinical expertise, our business acumen, and our personal leadership skills, while staying engaged in our profession.
 You, your patients, and your profession will benefit tremendously if you do!
 (And don't forget to let us know of any change in your address or email)